Skip to content

 Mined in a single location

-The common story of Tanzanite’s discovery tells of Maasai herders who found blue crystals in the Merelani Hills near Arusha, Tanzania, while tending livestock in the 1960's.
-They notified a prospector named Manuel d’Souza, who promptly registered claims with the government.
-Initially, d’Souza thought he was mining sapphire gems, but the crystal was soon identified as a vibrant blue variety of zoisite—a mineral stone that had been around since the early 1800s but not in this hue.
+The most commonly told story of Tanzanite’s discovery speaks of Maasai herders who found blue crystals in the Merelani Hills near Arusha, Tanzania, while tending livestock in the 1960s.
+They notified a prospector, Manuel d’Souza, who promptly registered mining claims with the government.
+Initially, d’Souza believed he had discovered sapphire, but the crystals were soon identified as a vivid blue variety of zoisite — a mineral known since the early 1800s, but never before seen in this colour.

-Another legend of the discovery of the stone back in the 1960’s claims that the Maasai warriors who found it, & did so after a large bushfire swept the area.
-The fire burnt all the foliage back revealing some gemstones on the surface which with intense heat from the fires transformed them into an eye catching sparkling blue Without the fire, Tanzanite may never have been discovered as the Maasai may not have noticed them in their brownish shades against the bare, burnt earth.
+Another legend claims that Maasai warriors found the stones after a large bushfire swept through the area.
+The fire burned away foliage, revealing gemstones on the surface.
+The intense heat transformed them into an eye-catching sparkling blue.
+Without the fire, Tanzanite may never have been noticed, as the stones appear brownish in their natural state against the earth.

-It has not been found anywhere else in the world.
+It has never been found anywhere else in the world.

 Tiffany 1970 advertisement tanzanite